crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/configuration.md

 ### `inband_rules`

-An optional list of rules to be loaded in inband phase.
+An optional list of rules to be loaded in in-band phase.
 In band rules are blocking and evaluated before answering the remediation component.
 Useful for virtual patching, rules with no/low false positives.

 ### `default_remediation`

-An optional remediation for inband rules, defaults to `ban`.
+An optional remediation for in-band rules, defaults to `ban`.
 If set to `allow`, remediation component won't block the request (even if it matched rules).
 Any other value (including `captcha`) is passed as-is back to the remediation component.

 ### `default_pass_action`